Ilesanmiea/Order_Summary_Cad/README.md

 - Flexbox

 ### What I learned
 - I am happy to complete this project because it has helped me to upgrade my CSS learning.
 This is my first ever project using the CSS Custom Properties.
-After Studying CSS variables, I took it on practically by using its application on this **Order Card Sumary Project** and it was to me inrtelligence catching fun.
+After Studying CSS variables, I took it on practically by using its application on this **Order Card Sumary Project** and it was to me intelligence catching fun.

 -In addition to this, personally I learnt 12 ways to be able to center a div in CSS which was very fun to me using `parent div` and also `child div` on `HTML`.
 **These are snippets of codes that I personally put on this.**